 “I want to discuss their welfare as well as the pressures they would likely face in life.”

-Merv said there is still a stigma around depression and there are too many people struggling in silence.
+Merv said there was still a stigma around depression and there were too many people struggling in silence.

-“Medical people find it hard to accept help, or find help, or ask for help.
+“Medical people find it hard to accept help, or find help, or ask for help," he said.